tiepdotme/blog-2/_posts/2020-06-03-lesser-known-javascript-tricks.markdown

 ### Function arguments

-Every function has an `arguments` array-like object that contains the value of all arguments passed to the function.
+Every function (except arrow functions) has an `arguments` array-like object that contains the value of all arguments passed to the function.

 ```javascript
 function foo(a, b, c) {